Sciaky, Inc.: 2000s

 In 2007, Sciaky earns a contract with the National Aeronautics and Space Administration's (NASA) Langley Research Center to create a new EB gun system in the U.S. incorporating the EBFFF system and tested on a microgravity research aircraft and in space.
 Engineers from NASA assisted in providing supporting hardware to the gun.

 In 2009, Sciaky launches its Electron Beam Additive Manufacturing process as a service-only option.

 2010s

-In 2011, Sciaky was selected by the Department of Defense (DOD), for the Mentor-Protege Program by Lockheed Martin Aeronautics with the focus of this agreement being the additive manufacturing of titanium structural components for Lockheed Martin's F-35 aircraft program.
+In 2011, Sciaky was selected by the United States Department of Defense (DOD), for the Mentor-Protege Program by Lockheed Martin with the focus of this agreement being the additive manufacturing of titanium structural components for Lockheed Martin's F-35 aircraft program.

 In 2012, Sciaky entered a partnership with Penn State University, via DARPA (Defense Advanced Research Projects Agency) funding, to advance Direct Digital Manufacturing technology (DDM) with the goal of advancing and deploying DDM technology for highly engineered and critical metallic systems to the Department of Defense (DOD) and U.S. industry.

 In 2014, Sciaky begins selling its EBAM systems on the open market.

 As of 2019, the company had four EBAM systems: EBAM 300, 300, 150, and 110.